YongcanZhou/collision/README.md

-# collision
+# Robot_OCC
-calculate contact force about robot with gazebo
+Use opencasecade to simulate robot

-$  cd ~/collision/model_push/build
+Branch master simulate with qmake in Qt

-$ gazebo ../model_push.world
+Branch collision simulate with cmake